-Please note that the Cities of Rockville, Takoma Park, and Gaithersburg have their own CDBG programs which provide Public Service grants.
-If some or all of your intended beneficiaries are likely to be residents of one of these jurisdictions you may consider applying for funds from one or more of these programs.
+The City of Takoma Park also has its own CDBG program which provides Public Service grants.
+If some or all of your intended beneficiaries are likely to be residents of Takoma Park you may consider applying for funds that program.
 It is permitted to fund grantee programs and activities from different sources, including CDBG funds from separate jurisdictions.
-You can find more information on these other programs online:
+You can find more information on the Takoma Park program online:

 The Grants Administration and Special Projects Section is responsible for administering the housing and community development related grants Montgomery County receives annually from the U.S. Department of Housing and Urban Development.
 The grants include the Community Development Block Grant (CDBG), the HOME Program Grant, and the Emergency Solutions Grant (ESG).
 We also handle special federal grants that may arise from time to time.
 A recent example is the Neighborhood Stabilization Program (NSP).

 The Section is also responsible for preparing Montgomery County's Consolidated Plan for Housing and Community Development, which described the County's policies for how it will spend these federal funds to address such pressing issues as affordable housing, neighborhood revitalization, and homelessness.
 To find out more about the works of the section, please click on one of the links below:

 Other important information:

 - Analysis of Impediments to Fair Housing Choice